Sean Mooney: Pre and post-WWF career

 Mooney worked as an on-camera host and producer for Major League Baseball Productions in the early 1980s before working for the WWF.
 In 1994, he became an anchorman for WWOR-TV, based in Secaucus, New Jersey.
 He worked there until 1997, when he was replaced by Ernie Anastos.
 He moved that year to WBZ in Boston where he served as anchorman for just under a year.

 Mooney has been a reporter with Fox Sports Arizona since July 2000 focusing on University of Arizona football and basketball.
 In 2010, he presented Fox Sports coverage of Rugby around the world and the Rugbyville USA camp in Glendale, Colorado.

 He was hired by KVOA TV in 2012 to become a weekend news anchor for News 4 Tucson.
+In July 2021, Mooney became the primary evening news anchor for the station.

 He also hosts a podcast on the MLW Radio Network called Prime Time with Sean Mooney, which was co-hosted by former WWE wrestler "Hacksaw" Jim Duggan for its first 18 episodes.

-On July 13, 2018, it was announced Mooney will commentate the ALL IN broadcast with Don Callis, Ian Riccaboni, Excalibur, Alicia Atout, Justin Roberts, and Bobby Cruise.
+On July 13, 2018, it was announced Mooney would commentate the ALL IN broadcast with Don Callis, Ian Riccaboni, Excalibur, Alicia Atout, Justin Roberts, and Bobby Cruise.

-On January 27, 2020, it was announced that Mooney would be joining the National Wrestling Alliance broadcast team.
+On January 27, 2020, it was announced that Mooney would be joining the National Wrestling Alliance (NWA) broadcast team.
 He debuted on the January 28 episode of NWA Powerrr interviewing Nick Aldis.